 Today’s software solutions serve as strategic tools enabling your business to achieve key financial, operational, and competitive objectives.
 The breadth and depth of solutions now available in the market is astounding – and while some will add efficiency and value to your business, others will prove expensive and time-consuming to set up, manage, and integrate into your day-to-day.

 With mounting pressures for executives to realize ROI on technology investments, how do you select the most appropriate software for your business?
-After all, effective software selection is the difference between using technology successfully to advance your business, or being bogged down by outdated, under-performing solutions.
-And, the struggle remains to get your selection right the first time, with 47% of mid-market executives declaring that planning for new technology is their greatest technology challenge according to a recent OnResearch survey.
+After all, effective software selection is the difference between using technology successfully to advance your business or being bogged down by outdated, under-performing solutions.
+And, the struggle remains to get your selection right the first time, with 47% of mid-market executives declaring that planning for new technology is their greatest technology challenge.

 But, here’s the good news − while selecting the right products and services can be challenging, it’s not impossible.
 In this post, our Technology Advisory team outlines key focus areas to consider when developing a software selection strategy that will empower your business, rather than drag it down.

 The first step in an effective software selection strategy is to determine when it’s time to start looking for new software.
 If your current software is meeting all of your needs, great!
 But, if you’re experiencing any of the following difficulties, it’s likely time for a change: